-This is the definitive research on past lives and reincarnation started over 40 years ago and now largely forgotten.
+This is the pioneering research on past lives and reincarnation started over 40 years ago and now largely forgotten.
 The excellent and informative books that Dr Wambach produced documenting the data are sadly are out of print.
 I can only conclude she was ahead of her time and the world wasn’t ready to receive such ground breaking research.
 I have tried to summarise her research by reducing her two books down to this website page.
 If any of the information below strikes a chord I would recommend that you to listen to the audio recordings listed under links which will give you a better handle on the research.
 My hope is that this website will help to bring this forgotten information to a new and receptive audience.
 David Pye, February 2016.

 Dr. Wambach approached her research into past life regression on the assumption that it was probably fantasy.
 Not deliberately made up with the intention of deceiving but created by an obliging mind eager to answer questions under hypnosis.
 So she decided that a standard procedure and standard questions could be adopted to readily expose fantasy past lives.
 This she did by avoiding the pitfalls of individual hypnotic regression and adopting a procedure of using group hypnosis to take several people back into past lives.
 She reasoned that if fantasy then a past life would be more likely to be: